Lenty/SLiCAP_python/docs/userguide/instruction.rst

 SLiCAP can calculate one of the following:

 #.
-One branch current through an element defined by its V(I) relation in current-contrilled notation
+One branch current through an element defined by its V(I) relation in current-controlled notation
 #.
 One nodal voltage
 #.
 One branch voltage (difference between two nodal voltages)
 #.
 One difference between two branch currents through elements defined by their V(I) relation in current-controlled notation